 3. Is it worth using a free web host?

-No. Not ever.
+No, using WooCommerce on a free web host is not recommended, because it is quite a heavy plugin and will not perform well.
 We wouldn’t suggest using free hosting for anything other than a personal blog.
 As soon as you need to depend on performance and reliability or want to brand a website, free hosting is not an option.